romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How is access to self-hosted runners organized within an organization on GitHub through the use of runner groups?
+Q: How is access to self-hosted runners organized within an organization on GitHub through the use of runner groups?
 <details><summary>Show the answer</summary><p>

 - **By establishing runner groups to organize runners and setting access rules for organization repositories**